Learn Cyclomat

 Change the palette

 Assign different colors to each layer.
 Choose colors that complement each other — warm and cool combinations work especially well.
+Or use the palette generation feature.

 Apply blending modes